Technology

 One of the more brilliant and practical applications for making real-world changes involved using technology developed by MIT IoT Bootcamp sponsors, Sensoro and Semtech.

-Microsoft Accelerator graduate Sensoro is leading sensor device and network technology company, and Semtech is a leading supplier of high performance analog and mixed-signal semiconductors and advanced algorithms.
+Microsoft Accelerator graduate Sensoro is a leading sensor device and network technology company, and Semtech is a leading supplier of high performance analog and mixed-signal semiconductors and advanced algorithms.

 Read More: Sensoro is Exploding the IoT With Cutting-Edge Sensor, Beacon Technology